-Mortgage repossession solicitors act on behalf of borrowers to claim damages in the civil court against lenders which includes banks, building societies and other financial institutions when there has been unfairness or negligence either in the initial agreement or the subsequent payment of interest, fees or capital repayments.
-Claims by mortgage repossession solicitors may include :-
+Mortgage repossession solicitors act on behalf of borrowers not only to defend legal proceedings for repossession but in many cases they also claim or include a counter claim for damages in the civil court against lenders which includes banks, building societies and other financial institutions when there has been unfairness or negligence either in the initial agreement or the subsequent payment of interest, fees or capital repayments.
+Legal action by mortgage repossession solicitors may include claims for :-

 When a borrower takes out a mortgage with a lender following acceptance of a mortgage offer, the lender is in a dominant position and the borrower often simply trusts the lender to ensure that the mathematical calculation of the payments due is accurately calculated however either by accident or design this situation often does not prevail and the borrower may find themselves in the position of paying substantially more to the lender than the agreement provides.
 Interestingly it is indeed very rare for the lender to undercharge!